resthub/resthub.org/tutorial/spring.rst

 But if you have more than simple CRUD needs, resthub provides also a generic **Service layer** that could be extended to fit your business needs:

 5. **Create a new dedicated service (** ``TaskService``/``TaskServiceImpl`` **) for business user management**
-    - The new service should beneficiate of all CRUD Resthub services and work uppon TaskRepository.
+    - The new service should beneficiate from all CRUD RESThub services and work upon TaskRepository.
     - Update your controller to manager this new 3 layers architecture

         .. code-block:: java